What is Commercial Insurance?

 What does General Liability insurance cover?

-• Reputational Harm - General liability insurance policies can help cover malicious prosecution, slander, libel, wrongful eviction, and violating a person's privacy.
+Reputational Harm - General liability insurance policies can help cover malicious prosecution, slander, libel, wrongful eviction, and violations of a person's privacy.

 Errors and omissions insurance is a type of insurance that helps protect business owners from claims of negligence, errors in services provided, omissions, misrepresentation, violation of good faith and fair dealing, and inaccurate advice.